History of Paige Bueckers in Timeline

 February 25, 2022: Cleared to Return Against St. John's

-On February 25, 2022, Paige Bueckers was cleared to return against St. John's.
-She came off the bench for the first time in her career, scoring eight points in 13 minutes due to a minutes restriction, in a 93–38 victory.
+On February 25, 2022, Paige Bueckers was cleared to return against St. John's, coming off the bench for the first time in her career.
+Due to a minutes restriction, she played only 13 minutes and scored eight points in a 93–38 victory.

-On August 3, 2022, UConn announced that Bueckers tore her ACL during a pick-up game and would miss the 2022–23 season.
+On August 3, 2022, UConn announced that Paige Bueckers tore the anterior cruciate ligament (ACL) in her left knee during a pick-up game, causing her to miss the entire 2022–23 season.

-On August 9, 2023, Paige Bueckers announced she was fully cleared to return to the court, two months after being cleared for all activities except five-on-five play.
+On August 9, 2023, Paige Bueckers announced that she was fully cleared to return to the court after recovering from her ACL injury.
+She had been cleared for all activities except for five-on-five play two months prior.

 January 17, 2024: Season-High 32 Points Against Seton Hall